richcole/Tockit/java/applications/docco/plugins/poi/libs/README.txt

 as a LICENSE.* file, please read these files.
 At the moment it contains:

-jakarta-poi*.jar:
+poi*.jar:
-  Jakarta POI, 3.1final (http://jakarta.apache.org/poi, license in LICENSE-jakarta-poi)
+  Apache POI, 3.2final (http://poi.apache.org/, license in LICENSE-poi)

+Other JAR files:
+  POI dependencies as provided with the POI distribution above, same licence as POI.